wpexpertsio/cf7-honeypot/readme.txt

 This simple addition to the wonderful <a href="http://wordpress.org/extend/plugins/contact-form-7/">Contact Form 7</a> (CF7) plugin adds basic honeypot anti-spam functionality to thwart spambots without the need for an ugly captcha.

 The principle of a honeypot is simple -- <em>bots are stupid</em>.
 While some spam is hand-delivered, the vast majority is submitted by bots scripted in a specific (wide-scope) way to submit spam to the largest number of form types.
-In this way they somewhat blindly fill in fields, irregardless of whether the field should be filled in or not.
+In this way they somewhat blindly fill in fields, regardless of whether the field should be filled in or not.
 This is how a honeypot catches the bot -- it introduces an additional field in the form that if filled out will cause the form not to validate.

 Follow us on [Twitter](http://www.twitter.com/daobydesign) and on [Facebook](http://www.facebook.com/daobydesign) for updates and news.